 In April, 2018, Endo presented clinical data from the Phase 2b study of CCH for the treatment of cellulite during the Premier Global Hot Topics session at the Annual Meeting of the American Society for Aesthetic Plastic Surgery (ASAPS).
 A statistically significant proportion of CCH subjects reported being "Satisfied" or "Very Satisfied" with their cellulite treatment compared to placebo subjects.
 CCH was also well-tolerated by all dose groups and most adverse events were mild to moderate, primarily limited to local injection area bruising (~75%) and pain (~59%).
 The data and the presentation demonstrated interest in the aesthetic community for innovative injectable treatment for patients with cellulite.

-Endo expects to announce top-line results for the Phase 3 clinical trials of CCH for the treatment of cellulite in the first quarter of 2019.
+In the second quarter of 2018, Endo announced the completion of enrollment of the Phase 3 trials of CCH for the treatment of cellulite and expects to announce top-line results in the fourth quarter of 2018.